sumantaray/MarkerCapsule/README.md

 For running the **MarkerCapsule** please update the dataset and corresponing output capsule.
 For example to run **MarkerCapsule** with dataset-2, update the number of output capsule (num_caps) as 15.

+## Usage

+For usage examples and guided walkthroughs, check the followig links:

+[sample run of MarkerCapsule in CITE-Seq data]

+[sample run of MArkerCapsule in PBMC ATAC-seq data]